Paving Temperatures: Minimum and Maximum Temperatures For Paving

 Even after compaction is complete, the asphalt continues to cure as it fully cools.
 This requires maintaining temperatures above 100°F to ensure full and correct curing of the pavement.
 Below 100°F there are risks of incomplete bonding or early cracking.

-importance of monitoring during asphalt paving
+A poster explaining the importance of temperature monitoring during asphalt paving

 Importance of Temperature Monitoring During Asphalt Paving

 Ensuring proper temperatures throughout the asphalt installation process is absolutely crucial for constructing a pavement primed to withstand the test of time.
-Even slight fluctuations outside the optimal ranges can undermine quality and longevity, which is why vigilant temperature monitoring at each stage is so important!
+Even slight fluctuations outside the optimal ranges can undermine quality and longevity , which is why vigilant temperature monitoring at each stage is so important!

 Temperature affects the following factors: